-Discusses and practices methods of obtaining relevant information in a variety of settings.
-The documentation, reporting, and use of information are presented for selection of personnel or case planning.
-Methods of designing and implementing programs for clients are practiced.
+Discusses and practices methods of establishing rapport with and obtaining relevant information from people in a variety of settings (such as counseling, business, and legal settings.
 (Also listed as BUS and COM 231.)

 HSV 236 Alcohol and Substance Abuse (3)